cchoy96/uchicagowintercare.github.io/README.md

 $ git push
 ```

-Note, however, your github account must be registered as a collaborator in the repository.
+Note, however, your github account must be registered as a collaborator in the repository to push to it.
+I may impose some conventions regarding *merge requests* and such later on.
+This is better practice but may be an unnecessary pain considering the scope of this project.

+** Do not EVER push broken code to the master branch. **

 ## Publishing the Site
 Run the publish.sh script from your local repo copy.
 Make sure you've committed and push'd to the **master** branch.